ThePhysicsGuys/Physics3D/README.md

 ## Authors
 * **Lennart Van Hirtum** - [VonTum](https://github.com/VonTum)
 * **Matthias Vandersanden** - [olympus112](https://github.com/olympus112)

+This list is inconclusive as new contributors are always welcome!

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details